-Remo Emperor X Coated Snare – Most Affordable
+Remo Emperor X Coated for Snare

 The overall sound the Emperor X skins kick out is loud and powerful when you really go for it, but also capable of creating a light, ghostly punch when struck lightly.
-As well as this, there’s also way less overtone interference in comparison to other brands, so for these reasons, we these heads are a great option for use both in the studio and live.
-Saying that, seeing as the Emperor X is imported, it’ll need to be cleaned, waxed and tuned by the time it reaches your door.
+Also, there’s also way less overtone interference in comparison to other brands, so for these reasons, these are a great option for use both in the studio and live.
+Saying that seeing as the Emperor X is imported, it’ll need to be cleaned, waxed and tuned by the time it reaches your door.
 This means that the only downside here is that tuning may take some time, but with that in mind, one advantage of this model over the rest is that it can be tuned high, even up to a C, for that John Bonham style.
 So overall, we recommend this skin to anyone who hits hard in a heavy rock or metal band.
-With that in mind, Emperor X heads are really affordable too, so you won’t end up breaking the bank by buying some.
+With that in mind, Emperor X heads are affordable too, so you won’t end up breaking the bank by buying some.

 - Durable – The Emperor X can take a beating and will last for months.